TZstatsADS/Fall2019-proj3-sec1--proj3-sec1-grp1/README.md

 	+ Lulu dong
 	+ Daniel Lee

 + Project summary: In this project, we created a classification engine for facial emotion recognition.
+We used multiple models to imporve accuracy of emotion recognition.
+We used:
+- GBM
+- XGBoost
+- CNN
+- Naive Bayes
+We set GBM model as the baseline model and tried other models for better accuracy.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.